-Clicking the new buttons has no effect at the moment.
+Although the URL changes when the Previous and Next buttons are clicked, there is no change in the data displayed to the user.
 Angular tries to be efficient during navigation, and it knows that the URLs that the Previous and Next buttons navigate to are handled by the same component that is currently displayed to the user.
 Rather than create a new instance of the component, it simply tells the component that the selected route has changed.

 This is a problem because the form component isn't set up to receive change notifications.
 Its constructor receives the ActivatedRoute object that Angular uses to provide details of the current route, but only its snapshot property is used.
-The component's constructor has long been executed by the time that Angular updates the values in the ActivatedRoute, which means that it misses the notification.
+The component's constructor has long been executed by the time that Angular updates the values in the ActivatedRoute object, which means that it misses the notification.
 This worked when the configuration of the application meant that a new form component would be created each time the user wanted to create or edit a product, but it is no longer sufficient.

-Fortunately, the ActivatedRoute class defines a set of properties that allow interested parties to receive notifications through Reactive Extensions Observable objects.
+Fortunately, the ActivatedRoute class defines a set of properties allowing interested parties to receive notifications through Reactive Extensions Observable objects.
 These properties correspond to the ones provided by the ActivatedRouteSnapshot object returned by the snapshot property (described in Chapter 25) but send new events when there are any subsequent changes, as described in Table 26-3.